wyoung60/codeRefactor/README.md

 ## CSS code

 Used the semantic elements to eliminate the use of some created classes using element type selectors for styling.
 Consolidated classes performing the same operations to one and updated the html file to reflect.
+Reorganized to follow html flow.

 ## Lessons Learned